yoctoproject/poky/documentation/sdk-manual/extensible.rst

    -  *Middle*: The middle scenario in the figure also represents a situation where the source code does not exist locally.
-In this case, the code is again upstream and needs to be extracted to some local area - this time outside of the default workspace.
+In this case, the code is again upstream and needs to be extracted to some local area --- this time outside of the default workspace.

       .. note::

-         If required,
-         devtool
-         always creates a Git repository locally during the extraction.
+         If required, ``devtool`` always creates a Git repository locally during the extraction.

       Furthermore, the first positional argument ``srctree`` in this case identifies where the ``devtool add`` command will locate the